New here? Make sure you visit our Introduction to First Piano Lessons before you start!

 2. Start by asking them to play the groups of 2 black notes and 3 black notes, all the way up and down the keyboard, making sure to use the left hand for low notes and the right for high.

-3. Then find middle C – by looking for the 2 black notes in the middle – C comes just before these 2 black notes.
+3. Then find middle C by looking for the 2 black notes in the middle – C comes just before these 2 black notes.
 Introduce the CAT!
-Find all the ‘cats’ up and down the piano, using R.H for high ones and L.H for low ones with middle C in the middle.
+Find all the ‘cats’ up and down the piano, using the right hand for high ones and left hand for low ones with middle C in the middle.
 Navigate by looking for the 2 black keys, and notice that they are always the same distance of 8 notes apart each time, call this an Octave.
 Eight notes like an octopus with 8 legs!

 4. The next note is D for DOG!
 It comes after C and is in between the 2 black notes, which look like the dog’s black ears!
 Find all the Ds.